 Where the complaint relates to a regulated qualification and the complainant remains dissatisfied with the outcome and the concern is still not resolved, the matter may be escalated to the relevant Regulator.
-The Regulators will only consider complaints where BHSQ's own complaints process has been exhausted, unless the complaint is serious and requires regulatory intervention at an earlier stage.
+The Regulators will only consider complaints where BHSQ's own complaints process has been exhausted.
 Please see Appendix One for the list of Regulators.